-The MPRDA Amendment Bill has been approved by Parliament and the Council of Provinces.
-However, the current Minister of Mineral Resources has requested the President to delay the signing of this legislation into law until the MPRDA Amendment Bill has been thoroughly reviewed, as it contains numerous controversial proposals which may not pass constitutional muster.
+The MPRDA Amendment Bill was initially passed by the National Assembly and the National Council of Provinces in 2014 but was subsequently referred back to Parliament by the President in January 2015 for reconsideration.
+A revised version of the MPRDA Amendment Bill was passed by the National Assembly on 1 November 2016 and was referred to the National Council of Provinces for consideration.
+The revised version of the MPRDA Amendment Bill does differ from the version of the MPRDA Amendment Bill that was passed by Parliament in 2014, and still contains numerous controversial proposals that may not pass constitutional muster.
 In addition, a huge body of regulations will be required in order to render the MPRDA Amendment Bill provisions operative.
 To date, no such regulations have been published.